hmchen47/Programming/WebDev/Frontend-W3C/5-JavaScript/03c-HTML5API.md

       }
       ```

 #### Knowledge check 3.3.3

-1. What is getUserMedia?
+1. What is `getUserMedia`?

   a.
 A JavaScript API that can be used to redirect the webcam video stream to a video element<br>
   b.
 An API which only works with WebRTC for audio conferencing<br>
   c.
 An upcoming API that is not available yet on browsers, but can be emulated by the video element<br>

-  Ans: <br>
+  Ans: a<br>
-  Explanation:
+  Explanation: `getUserMedia` is part of the `WebRTC` specification, but it's related to the `<video>` element too.
+Indeed, it can be used to redirect the webcam video stream to a `<video>` element.
+If this element has the autoplay attribute, it will display the video stream as soon as it is available.